 Model Selection

 Models that were not rejected for instability or inadequacy were then compared and the best for each windowed period was selected by AIC selection criterion.
 The results of selection are shown in Table 5, with orders 4, 1, and 1 being chosen for periods W2-79, W80−157, and W158−235, respectively.
-The fit for each of these models is demonstrated by plotting one-step predictions along with actual values, shown for each model in Fig. 7.
+The fit for each of these models was demonstrated by plotting one-step predictions along with actual values, as shown for each model in Fig. 7.

 Results of model selection, using AIC score to compare models of different order.